Italian coastguard heard pleading with liner captain

 The ship foundered after striking a rock as dinner was being served on Friday night.
 The owners say the captain swung inshore to "make a bow" to the islanders, who included a retired Italian admiral.
 Investigators say it was within 150 metres of shore.

-Schettino has denied the charges and was questioned by magistrates on Tuesday.
-His lawyer said he also gave hair and urine samples for toxicology tests.
+Schettino has denied the charges and was questioned by magistrates on Tuesday morning.

-A judge ruled he could be allowed out of jail on Tuesday but placed him under house arrest at his home near Sorrento in southern Italy.

 Three controlled blasts were detonated early on Tuesday to allow firefighters and scuba divers to enter inaccessible parts of the ship.